petereon/battleship/NOTES.md

 Driver: G
 Navigator: Petko

+- ✅ Implement the BDD tests for the UAT 6.1
+- ✅ commit

+## 36th Pomodoro

+Driver: Petko
+Navigator: G

-- 🚧 Implement the BDD tests for the UAT 6.1
+- 🚧 Implement the unit tests for the UAT 6.1
 - ⚠ commit